yetulaxman/csc-env-eff/hands-on/connecting/disk-areas-exercise.md

 ```

-Below is execution time comparison for running the three steps above in LOCAL_SCRATCH and in normal scratch.
-The response times of LOCAL_SCRATCH are rather stable, but in the scratch directory the execution times will vary much, due to changes in the total load of the Lustre file system.
+Below is the execution time comparison for running the three steps above in LOCAL_SCRATCH and in normal scratch.

 |                               | LOCAL_SCRATCH |         scratch|
 |-------------------------------|---------------|----------------|